bgx4k3p/blog/_posts/2022-02-02-ubuntu-bash-customize.md

 subtitle: Add color prompt, commands autocomplete and aliases for BASH shell
 description: Add color prompt, commands autocomplete and aliases for BASH shell on Ubuntu.
 This is a time saver if you tend to build and re-build your servers all the time, like in a home lab.
 image: /assets/img/code-large.jpg
-category: linux
+category: Linux
-tags: linux ubuntu bash
+tags: [Linux, Shell]
 paginate: true
 ---